Natural Beef

 I really feel compelled to "cut to the chase" when discussing beef ...at least buy Natural Beef whenever possible.
 Certified Organic Beef may be better yet.

-Beef as a domesticated food source has been available for thousand of years.
+Beef as a domesticated food source has been available for thousands of years.
 Beef is meat from full-grown cattle (usually about 2 years old).
-There are dozens of breeds of beef cattle, but the major commercial breeds are Angus, Hereford, Charolais, Brahman, and Highland.
+There are dozens of breeds of beef cattle, but the major commercial breeds are Angus, Hereford, Charolaise, Brahman, Highland and now Wig au.

 It is not necessarily the breed of cattle that makes a difference in taste, tenderness, or nutrition.
 More important is how they were raised and processed.

 The beef industry has promoted the idea that antibiotics used on an animal "dissipate" prior to the animal being processed.
-That may be true, but I choose not to eat beef with even residual amounts remaining in the meat if I have a choice.
+That may be true, (but I personally do not believe it).
+I choose not to eat beef with even residual amounts remaining in the meat if I have a choice.

 Spokespersons for the beef industry may also tell you that the hormones used on cattle promote efficient growth.
-This is also true, but I choose not to knowingly eat meat (of any kind) that contains added progesterone, testosterone, zeranol or trenbolone acetate.
+This may also be true, but I choose not to knowingly eat meat (of any kind) that contains added progesterone, testosterone, zeranol or trenbolone acetate.

 There are a number of cattle ranches that raise natural beef and some that raise only certified organic beef.
-This beef is more and more finding its way into mainstream grocery stores throughout the country.
+More and more this beef is finding its way into mainstream grocery stores throughout the country.
 There are also a few very reliable, service-oriented online sources for naturally-raised beef.

 What Does "Graded" Mean?

 "Grading" is examining a cut of beef for "marbling."
 Marbling is white flecks of fat within the meat muscle.
-The greater amount of marbling in beef, the higher the grade because marbling makes beef more tender, flavorful, and juicy.
+The greater amount of marbling in beef, the higher the grade because marbling usually makes beef more tender, flavorful, and juicy.
+(Do not think of "marbling" as gristle.
+It is not.)

 If you can, use at least "choice" for most of your recipes.